loknayak/reddit-persona-extraction/README.md

 3. Use the generated GPT prompt (or replace with your own)
 4. Paste into [chat.openai.com](https://chat.openai.com) to generate the persona
 5. Save the output in `.txt` via the notebook

 ---

-## 💡 Notes

-- Reddit blocked scraping/API access during development
-- Project adapted to showcase prompt engineering, LLM use, and fallback logic
-- This structure can be reconnected to PRAW once Reddit re-allows public scraping

----